phoenixframework/phoenix/README.md

 socket.join("channel", "topic", {some_auth_token: "secret"}, callback);
 ```

-First you create a socket which uses the route name /ws.
+First you should create a socket, which uses `/ws` route name.
 This route's name is for you to decide in your router :

 ```elixir
 defmodule App.Router do